Google written on the wall

 • Larry Page wants to focus more on Google’s ambitions:

-• It lets Google focus less on maintaining its core business and more on other, more exciting ventures: Google as it exists now is almost entirely centered around its search engine.
-While that’s certainly lucrative, it takes the spotlight away from the company’s side projects – like that orbital elevator everyone was buzzing about a while back.
-Now, each division of the company can focus more on what it was made to do, rather than having search bleed into everything.
+• It lets Google focus less on maintaining its core business and more on other, more exciting ventures: The current Google is mostly about its search engine.
+While profitable, this overshadows its other projects.
+Remember that orbital elevator?
+Now, each company division can focus better.
+They won’t have search affecting everything.

-• It helps attract and retain talent: A lot of Google’s best talent has moved from its core ventures to stuff like Google X or its robotics team.
-Now, those stars are likelier to stay, as they’ve the opportunity to become CEOs in their own right and gain a much greater spotlight than they would have under the Google brand.
+• It helps attract and retain talent: Many of Google’s best people moved from its main businesses.
+They went to things like Google X or the robotics team.
+Now, these talented individuals are more likely to stay.
+This is because they have the chance to become CEOs themselves.
+They can also gain much more visibility than they would have under the Google brand.